-- 10.64 SHMAs need to investigate the contribution that self-build makes toward the local supply.
+- 10.67 SHMAs need to investigate the contribution that self-build makes toward the local supply.
 Laying the Foundations a Housing Strategy for England 2010 sets out that only one in 10 new homes in Britain were custom built a lower level than in other parts of Europe.
 It identifies barriers to self or custom-build development as including:

 - A lack of land;

-- Limited finance and mortgage products;
+- · Limited finance and mortgage products;

 - Restrictive regulation; and

 - A lack of impartial information for potential custom home builders.

-- 10.65 Government aspires to make self-build a 'mainstream housing option' by making funding available to support self-builders and by asking local authorities to champion the sector.
+- 10.68 Government aspires to make self-build a 'mainstream housing option' by making funding available to support self-builders and by asking local authorities to champion the sector.
 Up to £30m of funding has been made available via the Custom Build programme administered by the HCA to provide short-term project finance to help unlock group custom build or self-build schemes.
-The fund can be used to cover eligible costs such as land acquisition, site preparation, infrastructure, S106 planning obligations etc. - 10.66 Local authorities are now required to establish and maintain a register of those interested in building or commissioning their own home.
-This was introduced by the Self- and Custom Homebuilding Act 2015, the Self-Build and Custom Housebuilding (Register) Regulations 2016 and accompanying Planning Policy Guidance from 1 April 2016. - 10.67 The GLA had set up a pilot register from August 2015, at regional level to inform its planning and housing strategies.
+The fund can be used to cover eligible costs such as land acquisition, site preparation, infrastructure, S106 planning obligations etc. - 10.69 Local authorities are now required to establish and maintain a register of those interested in building or commissioning their own home.
+This was introduced by the Self- and Custom Homebuilding Act 2015, the Self-Build and Custom Housebuilding (Register) Regulations 2016 and accompanying Planning Policy Guidance from 1 April 2016. - 10.70 The Council's self-build and custom house-building register was opened in May 2016.
+As of September 2016 there were 346 individuals and 2 associations registered although of those registered, only 28 currently live in the Borough. - 10.71 The GLA had also set up a pilot register from August 2015, at regional level to inform its planning and housing strategies.
 As of March 2016, there were 20 people on the register already living in Richmond and there are 320 who would like to build in the borough.
-There is not yet any data available from the Council's borough level Register which has recently been set up. - 10.68 Given this is a new requirement on local authorities, and Registers have only recently been established they do not yet provide comprehensive information on demand. - 10.69 Quantitative information regarding levels of demand for self-build is thus hard to come by.
-The website BuildStore currently (as at April 2016) has 83 persons registered on its Custom-Build Register as looking to build accommodation in Richmond; and 751 active Plot Search subscribers across the Borough. - 10.70 From a development point of view, key issues with this market are associated with skills and risk: whilst there may be a notable number of people with an 'interest' in self-build, there is in some circumstances a significant financial outlay, risk and time-cost associated with self-build. - 10.71 In Richmond, evidently land supply is a potential constraint on growth, along with high existing land values.
+There is not yet any data available from the Council's borough level Register which has recently been set up. - 10.72 Given this is a new requirement on local authorities, and Registers have only recently been established they do not yet provide comprehensive information on demand. - 10.73 Quantitative information regarding levels of demand for self-build is thus hard to come by.
+The website BuildStore currently (as at April 2016) has 83 persons registered on its Custom-Build Register as looking to build accommodation in Richmond; and 751 active Plot Search subscribers across the Borough. - 10.74 From a development point of view, key issues with this market are associated with skills and risk: whilst there may be a notable number of people with an 'interest' in self-build, there is in some circumstances a significant financial outlay, risk and time-cost associated with self-build. - 10.75 In Richmond, evidently land supply is a potential constraint on growth, along with high existing land values.
 There is anecdotal evidence that people are undertaking self-build themselves, for example through one for one demolitions and claiming CIL exemption on the basis of self-build.